 How To Transition From Google Sheets To Automated Reporting?

 Sign up for AgencyAnalytics–take advantage of the free 14-day trial

 Add your client’s integrations (there are 75+ to choose from, like Google Analytics, Facebook, YouTube, Mailchimp, etc.)

 Connect the Google Sheets integration to add any extraneous custom data

 Here are just a few of the report templates you can already use to get a head start, or modify as you wish:

-Easily gather and communicate key metrics like web traffic, conversions, SEO ranking and ad campaign performance with our digital marketing report template.
+Easily gather and communicate key metrics like web traffic, conversions, SEO ranking, and ad campaign performance with a digital marketing report tool.

 Instantly show your clients their trends in audience demographics, follower growth, and website traffic with the social media reporting tool.